arogozhnikov/arogozhnikov.github.io/_posts/2020-01-01-trick-for-model-comparison.markdown

 - Code improvements
 ---

+Abstract: *Frequently comparing deep learning models?
-Abstract: *A simple way to improve comparison of your deep learning models discussed, this trick becomes specially handy when comparing segmentation models.*
+A simple way to improve comparison is discussed here, this trick becomes specially handy when comparing segmentation models.*

-Reliable comparison of models is a question important for DL "theorists" (to evaluate new approaches) as well as for practitioners (to select an approach for a particular task in hand).
+Reliable comparison of models is a question important for DL "theorists" (to evaluate new approaches) as well as for practitioners/engineers (to select an approach for a particular task in hand).
 Comparison is time-consuming process, frequently with noisy results.

 Usual setting incorporates fixed dataset split into train/val/test and fixed metric of choice.